 2. Yoast SEO

-One of the most popular WordPress plugins with more than 5 million active installs.
-Yoast SEO plugin is no doubt a top-of-the-bar SEO plugin.
+One of the most popular SEO WordPress plugins with over 5 million active installs.
+The Yoast SEO plugin is undoubtedly a top-of-the-bar search engine optimization WordPress plugin.

 You can do lots of on-page and sitewide technical and optimization tasks with Yoast.
 You can:

 - Verify your site in Google, Yandex, Baidu, etc

 - Create title and description meta tag templates